raulcano/articles/stop-printing-money.md

 through bankruptcy according to the law
 ```

-Finally, more savings in the hands of citizens contribute to a more resilient society, especially in times of economic turmoil, uncertainty or depression.
+Coming back to the original argument, more savings (or hoarding, if you prefer the pejorative term) in the hands of citizens contribute to a more resilient society, especially in times of economic turmoil, uncertainty or depression.
 I won't go into the details of this point, but this alone seems to me a good reason to have a currency which favors saving.

 # Conclusions <a name="conclusions"></a>